thefloatingtree/moonbow/README.md

 ## Description

 My senior project at BYU-Idaho for my bachelors degree.
+This project allows for multiple artists to collaborate on the same canvas.
+It implements most basic tools that digital artists require to sketch and paint.

 ## Dev